embedded-dev-research/ITLabAI/README.md

    mkdir build
    cd build
    cmake .. -DCMAKE_BUILD_TYPE=Release
-   If you want to build in a debug, change the release to debug
     ```
+   If you want to build in a Debug, change the Release to Debug
     *Note: Make sure you have CMake installed to build the project.*
 4. **Build the project:**
    Next, to build the project, we will need to enter the command